usharesoft/appcenter-docs/admin/en/source/pages/monitoring/scheduler-jobs.rst

 This provides information on the jobs currently being executed as well as the jobs that are scheduled to be executed once a resource is free.

-To view more details of a specific job, log in to the oar scheduler node as root and run the command oarstat and specify the JOB_ID:
+To view more details of a specific job, log in to the oar scheduler node as root and run the command oarstat and specify the ``JOB_ID``:

   .. code-block:: shell